steos/magot/README.md

 objective is to provide basic argument handling capabilities with a minimal amount of setup code.

-The API is not finalized therefore the soname will _not_ change on BC breaks until it is (if ever).
-No warranty.
-No support.
-Use at own risk.

 The code is strict C99 and should build fine with any compliant C compiler without any warnings.
 The Makefile targets GNU Make >= 3.80.